SimonLiebers-Dev/concepts-of-programming-languages/README.md

 ![Core Class Diagram](.pics/classes_core.png)

+> **Note:** The diagram intentionally omits explicit connections to the Page model and its related data flow.
+While these links exist in the actual implementation, they would clutter the visual representation and make the class relationships less clear.
+The focus of this diagram is to highlight the core architectural structure.
+It shows how the main components interact (scraping, fetching, parsing, and progress reporting) without overloading it with data dependencies.

 | Category | Key Types | Description |
 |-----------|------------|-------------|
 | **Scraping Logic** | [`IScraper`](csharp/WebScraper.Core/Scraping/IScraper.cs), [`DefaultScraper`](csharp/WebScraper.Core/Scraping/DefaultScraper.cs) | Defines the scraping workflow.
 The default implementation combines a `IHtmlFetcher` and `IHtmlParser` to extract metadata from HTML pages. |